semerdjianmary/semerdjianmary.github.io/_pages/cv.md

 * M.S. in Computer Science, California State University Los Angeles, 2024
 * B.S. in Computer Science, California State University Los Angeles, 2022
 * A.A. in Computer Science, Los Angeles City College, 2019
+* A.A. in Computer Information Systems, Los Angeles City College, 2019
+* A.S. in Physics for Transfer, Los Angeles City College, 2019
+* A.A. in Liberal Arts - Natural Sciences and Mathematics, Los Angeles City College, 2019
+* A.A. in Liberal Arts - Arts and Humanities, Los Angeles City College, 2019

 Work experience
 ======